A Roadmap for the Development of the "SP Machine" for Artificial Intelligence: SP-Neural

 \end{itemize}

-\subsection{Unsupervised learning in SP-neural}
+\subsection{Unsupervised Learning in SP-Neural}

-How unsupervised learning may be achieved in SP-neural is considered mainly in \cite[Section 10]{spneural_2016} with some related observations in Section 11 of that paper.
-Here, we have no new insights to add to that account except to underscore the point that:
+How unsupervised learning may be achieved in SP-Neural is considered mainly in \cite[Section 10]{spneural_2016} with some related observations in Section 11 of that paper.
+Here, there are no new insights to be added to that account except to underscore the point that:

 \begin{quote}